TinyMCE

-TinyMCE is an online rich-text editor released as open-source software under the MIT License.
-It has the ability to convert HTML text area fields or other HTML elements to editor instances.
-TinyMCE is designed to integrate with JavaScript libraries such as React, Vue.js, AngularJS and Bootstrap as well as content management systems such as Joomla!, and WordPress.
+TinyMCE is an online rich-text editor released as open-source software under the GNU General Public License version 2 or later.
+TinyMCE uses a freemium business model that includes a free core editor and paid plans with advanced features.
+It converts HTML textarea fields, or other designated HTML elements, into editor instances.

+TinyMCE is designed to integrate with JavaScript libraries such as React, Vue.js, Angular, and Stencil.js, as well as content management systems such as Joomla! and WordPress.